 The top PGA Tour money winner for the first six months of the 2016 wrap-around season has only missed using his Putting Arc for three days in these first six months.

-Known Putting Arc users have won one or more of every professional professional major.
+Known Putting Arc users have won one or more of every major professional tour.